- We advise you to exercise normal safety precautions in Samoa.

 You are required to pay an additional fee to have a lost or stolen passport replaced.
 In some cases, the Government may also restrict the length of validity or type of replacement passports.

 Visitors must obtain a temporary driver's licence before driving in Samoa.
-These are available from the Ministry of Transport, Works and Infrastructure office in Vaitele, the Polynesian Explorer Office at Faleolo airport and from some car hire agencies in Apia.
+These are available from the Apia Post Office, the Ministry of Transport, Works and Infrastructure office in Vaitele, the Polynesian Explorer Office at Faleolo airport and from some car hire agencies in Apia.
 Visitors must present their current Australian driver's licence.

+Travellers should exercise caution when driving and when choosing local transport providers.
 Driving in Samoa can be dangerous, particularly at night, due to insufficient street lighting, and poor road conditions.
 The general standard of driving is poor and many motor vehicles are not well maintained.
-For further advice, see our bulletin on Overseas Road Safety.
+For further advice, see our road travel page.

 Levels of motor vehicle insurance can vary from rental car company to company.
 You should ensure you understand the insurance portion of any rental contract.
 Before you depart Australia, you should discuss hire car insurance cover in Samoa with your travel insurance provider.